doc-doc/EgoBlind/README.md

 ```

 ## Notes
 The dataset is strictly for research purpose.
-Please always attach the source links of the videos for distribution if available.
+Please always attach the source links of the videos for distribution.